goblinchess/GoblinChessChromiaBackend/README.md

 [View turn validation logic →](src/turn/function_validation.rell)

 ### Randomness Handling
 Handling random numbers is hard on the blockchain, since everything we save becomes public info.
 In this game we simply accept any random number from the client, but in the very end of the game we will verify all the sent random numbers in one go, by generating them just like the client did, using the client's seed.
+This works since both clients are required to provide their seeds at the end of the game, and if a player just shuts down their client prematurely they will lose due to the missing seed.

+> **⚠️ Security Note**
+>
-This works since both clients are required to provide their seeds at the end of the game, and if a player just shuts down their client they will lose.
-Had we stored the seeds early in the game, a player might try to fetch the opponent's seed and this way be able to generate the opponent's cards (which are supposed to be secret).
+> Had we stored the seeds early in the game, a player might try to fetch the opponent's seed and this way be able to generate the opponent's cards (which are supposed to be secret).

 This pic illustrates the seed validation process:

 ![Game End Flow](doc/img/rell_game_over_flow.png)